Sdriz/Defocus_compensation_in_SPI/README.md

-#  Deep Learning based defocus compensation in Single pixel imaging
+#  Deep Learning based projector defocus compensation in Single pixel imaging

 ## Python code
 ###### Please use the code below to load the files and acquire output results